bufbuild/protobuf-es/docs/src/content/docs/writing-plugins.md

 title: Writing plugins
 ---

 Protobuf compilers can run plugins that generate files from schemas.
-Protobuf-ES includes `@bufbuild/protoplugin`, a framework for building those plugins in TypeScript.
+Protobuf-ES includes `@bufbuild/protoplugin`, a framework for building those plugins in TypeScript, so the same ecosystem that generates your application types can generate your custom tooling too.

 Plugins are executables named `protoc-gen-x`.
 They read schema data from standard input and write generated files to standard output.